omni-us/jsonargparse/README.rst

 An important feature of this module is the parsing of yaml files.
 The dot notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure of the yaml files.

+When creating the :class:`.ArgumentParser` the :code:`default_config_files`
+argument can be given to specify patterns to search for configuration files.
+Only the first matched config file is parsed.

 When parsing command line arguments, it is possible to add a yaml configuration file path argument.
 The yaml file would be read and parsed in the specific